-Failure to comply with the employer mandate can result in two potential penalties: Penalty A (for failure to offer coverage to the required percentage of full-time employees) and Penalty B (for failure to offer coverage that is of minimum value and affordable).
+Failure to comply with the employer mandate can result in two potential penalties: Penalty A (for failure to offer coverage to the required percentage of FTEs) and Penalty B (for failure to offer coverage that is of minimum value and affordable).
 Although an employer's fact pattern may show that both failures exist simultaneously, Penalty B is triggered only if Penalty A does not also apply to the same reporting month.
-Special rules - described in further detail below - apply to employers that are part of a controlled group (i.e., share common ownership or control).
-In addition, although generally expressed as an annual amount, both penalties are calculated and assessed on a monthly basis.
-See Appendix A, Employer Mandate, for details of the penalty amounts and affordability threshold.